semihdesticioglu/Real-time-IoT-Sensor-Data-Dashboard/README.md

 ```

 ###  Step 2: Producing Data to Kafka Topic
 2.1.
-Create a data generator to read preprocessed data from the local disk.
+Use the data generator to read preprocessed data from the local disk.

 2.2.
 Produce the data into the office-input Kafka topic.